Enter a search term above to see results...

 .
 These can be used to create scoped reactions that will be tied to the component’s lifecycle, and automatically torn down when the component is destroyed.

-You can expose a reactiveVar
+You can expose a signal

 on your component instance to allow other components to rely on it as a source of reactivity.
 This can be a useful way to share reactivity across related parts of your app.